 June 3rd., a German magazine called, "TOUR" rund ums rad, reported on BMX in an article called "cross-crazy in den USA".

 June 29th., International BMX race at the Citadel at Namur - Belgium.

 This event was organized by Mr. Armand Blondiau.
-This BMX event was organized on the grounds were normally the start takes place of 500 cc moto-cross Grand Prix moto-cross.
+This BMX event was organized on the grounds were normally the start took place of the 500 cc Grand Prix moto-cross.
 It rained all day long and the organization was very bad.
-In the end riders had to draw a lot to determine the winner in a class.
+In the end riders had to draw a lot to determine the winner in each class.
 Crazy situation and NO promotion for BMX.

 July 7th., Mr. Selby of C.I.P.
 England, visited with GD.